 Nerves cascading from the brain, throughout the spine and down to the legs, send essential signals to various parts of the body.
 When some of those nerves become constricted or pinched, pain is often the result.
-If you are living with a pinched nerve that’s making daily activities difficult to perform, the Los Angeles spine surgeons at The Spine Institute Center for Spinal Restoration would like to share what else you should know about your condition.
+If you are living with a pinched nerve that’s making daily activities difficult to perform, the Santa Monica spine surgeons at The Spine Institute Center for Spinal Restoration would like to share what else you should know about your condition.

 Don’t Ignore Symptoms